project-sunbird/project-sunbird.github.io/pages/features-documentation/contenteditor.md

     <th style="width:65%;">Screen</th>
   </tr>
   <tr>
     <td>On clicking Add text, the customize tab displays options to add features to the text.
 The Text Formatting feature allows you to modify:<br>1. <strong>Font</strong>: Pick a new font for your text <br>2. <strong>Size</strong>: Change font size <br>3. <strong>Alignment</strong>: Align text to the left, right or center of the text box <br>4. <strong>Color</strong>: Change color of your text <br>5. <strong>Transparency</strong>: Change the transparency of your text in relation to the background of the text box <br>6.
-The <strong>Read along</strong> feature on the customize tab allows you to add audio to the text on the slide.
+The <strong>Read-along</strong> feature on the customize tab allows you to add audio to the text on the slide.
 This is a useful feature to learn pronunciation, enhance vocabulary, etc.
     </td>
     <td><img src="pages/features-documentation/images/contenteditor/addtext2.png"></td>
   </tr>
   </table>

-  **Selecting Text for Read Along Audio**
+  **Selecting Text for Read-long Audio**

   <table>
   <tr>